I have studied crystal healing for many years and have studied and been attuned to reiki levels one, two, and masters.

 Mixed bags are generally sold by weight and although it is hard to know how many crystals will be inside, many sellers do list estimated quantities.
 The quantity will also vary depending on the size of the stone contained.
-As an approximate idea, five or six 20-30mm crystals weigh around 100g.
+As an approximate idea, five or six 20 to 30 mm crystals weigh around 100 g.
 It is possible to buy mixed lots that will include details of which stone have been included.
 This can be useful especially if you are new to crystals as it means you can cross off crystals as you figure out which is which.
 Lots like this are also less likely to contain duplicate crystals but are often more expensive.

 Identifying Your Crystals

 Once you have received your crystals, you will be able to begin sorting and figuring out which varieties you have.
 If you have some experience with crystals there may be some that you pick out straight away and add to your collection.
 Others may be more difficult either because they are unfamiliar or because they do have any clearly distinguishing features or are very similar to other varieties.

 Even if you do not manage to identify some of the crystals, they can still be used for decorative purposes or in whatever way you feel drawn.
 We do not need to know their name for a crystal vibration to connect with and benefit us.

 Once you have separated out the familiar types, it can be helpful to sort the crystals into colours, or if you prefer, group them based on those that are the same.
 This will make researching their variety easier as you will have several specimens to work with.
 Now you can begin to look up crystals that match their features online or in a crystal guidebook.
 Features that can be useful in classifying your stones include:

 - Whether the crystal is transparent, translucent or opaque

 - Structure—this is more useful when identifying unpolished stones